J.D., University of Pennsylvania Law School

 Right to Privacy

-Michael Landau, professor of law, developed the College of Law’s intellectual property curriculum and is the faculty advisor to the Intellectual Property Society.
+Michael Landau, professor of law, is co-director of the Center for Intellectual Property.
+Landau developed the College of Law’s intellectual property curriculum and is the faculty advisor to the Intellectual Property Law Society.
 He is also a member of the university’s Intellectual Property Advisory Committee, which reviews the disclosure of inventions by Georgia State faculty.
 Landau teaches Copyrights, Trademarks and Unfair Competition, Patents, Computers & the Law (survey), Computer Law Seminar, Art and Entertainment Law, Advanced Intellectual Property Seminar, and International Intellectual Property.

 Landau’s J.D. is from the University of Pennsylvania Law School, where he won the Nathan Burkan Memorial Copyright Award.
 In 2005- 2006, he was a Fulbright Scholar at the IPR Center of the University of Helsinki and a Fulbright professor of law at the Hanken Swedish School of Business and Economics.
 Prior to entering academia, he practiced law with the New York firms of Cravath, Swaine & Moore and Skadden, Arps, Slate, Meagher & Flom, representing entertainment, technology and media clients.